-Often, I just can’t remember what responsibilities I have and when.
-And when things are always springing up on you it becomes too much to handle.
+Often, I can’t remember what responsibilities I have.
+So when events are constantly springing up on you, it becomes too much to handle.

-Whether it’s on your phone, laptop or old-school diary – I really recommend making your calendar your best friend.
-When you schedule an event – it always makes it feel a lot more real.
+Whether it’s on your phone, laptop or old-school diary – I recommend making your calendar your best friend.

-One thing I particularly like about online calendars is that you can invite other people to see your notice as well.
+I like online calendars because you can invite other people to see your “events” as well.

 “Until you make peace with who you are, you will never be content with what you have.” ~ Doris Mortman

 These are some wise words to live by.